TrafficControl Plugin

 [ ] + AISTSimulator

-For executing the dynamic communication failure simulation, you need to set properties of DynamicTrafficControlSimulatorItem.
-Below is the details of the properties.
+To perform dynamic communication failure simulation, you need to set the properties of DynamicTCSimulatorItem.
+The contents of each property are shown below.

 Property